Gale Leach -- Author

 The answer depends on what you want to do.

-• To get your book on listed for sale on Amazon.com: Use KDP (and Kindle Create for interior formatting of print books).
+- To get your book listed for sale on Amazon.com: Use KDP.

-Don't sign up for expanded distribution on KDP: they say they can get your book stocked into bookstores and libraries, but it won't happen—the margins aren't good enough to make it worthwhile for B&N. However, people will be able to order your book through any bookstore.
+But don't sign up for expanded distribution on KDP: they say they can get your book stocked into bookstores and libraries, but it won't happen—the price margins aren't good enough to make it worthwhile for B&N or other retailers.
+People will be able to order your book through any bookstore.

 Use IngramSpark or Draft2Digital.

-Every book that goes to B&N or BAM or Charter Books or libraries or is ordered by another bookstore comes from Ingram, the worlds largest book distributor.
+Every book that goes to B&N, Charter Books, libraries, or is ordered by another bookstore comes from Ingram, the worlds largest book distributor.
 IngramSpark is their self-publishing division.
-IngramSpark provides a direct channel to Ingram distribution, but their working interface is a little more complex, and they charge for each manuscript (and revision) that you upload.
+IngramSpark provides a direct channel to Ingram distribution, but their working interface is a little more complicated, and they charge for each manuscript (and revision) that you upload.

-Draft2Digital (e-books only at this time) provides a lot of the same distribution (the major players) without the hassle or the cost.
-Unless you crave being in the remote markets, I say stick with D2D.
-Besides, Amazon has cornered over 90% of the market anyway.
+Draft2Digital (e-books live now and print in beta) provides a lot of the same distribution (the major players) without the hassle or the cost.
+Unless you crave being in the remote markets, stick with D2D.
+Besides, Amazon has cornered most of the market anyway.

 [For AZ writers, the local outlet for Snowfall Press is in Phoenix, saving shipping costs entirely if you pick up your books from their south Phoenix location at D&L Press (www.dandlpress.com/)]